 You can also say to yourself quietly and slowly 'Caaaalm' or 'Relaaaax' during each exhalation.
 This will increase the effectiveness of all breathing techniques, and help with anxiety reduction.

 You can do this while at your desk, in a movie, at a stop light.....anywhere.

-All breathing techniques are essentially a form of meditation.
 By focusing on your breath to make sure it is slow and rhythmic, you are practicing Concentration Meditation.